Exploring the Best Criminal Justice Degree Programs for Nevada Students

-Top 10 Online Bachelor Criminal Justice Schools in Nevada
+The Best Criminal Justice in Nevada

 The University of Nevada _ Las Vegas offers a bachelor's degree in criminal justice that emphasizes criminal law and its origins, the nature and causes of criminal activity, and ways to reduce crime.
 Students learn about the history of the criminal justice system, and how it has evolved with the social and political context of the legal system.
 Beyond crime-specific studies, students will learn about social science research and statistics.
 Academic advisors are available to guide students in course selection.
 They can also refer students to campus services that may be of assistance, from the disability resource center to the math tutoring clinic.

 Criminal justice is a relatively new program at Nevada State College.
 Students learn about the basics of criminal justice in a framework that takes into consideration social justice and global perspectives.
 Curriculum also emphasizes the importance of working with the local community, as well as giving back to them.
 Students with an associate's degree in criminal justice from a regionally accredited community college are encouraged to transfer their credits and enter the program to earn a bachelor's degree.
 The school offers several tools to promote student success, from academic advising for educational and personal objectives, to tutoring, financial aid, and resources for disabled students.

 Professional Resources for Criminal Justice in Nevada

 A membership organization made up of corporate in-house attorneys across the state of Nevada.
 The group offers educational programs, networking events and hosts a job listing and pro bono resource page on this site.